CAnBioNet/TkNA/README.md

 #### Inputs and arguments
  - `--network`: The network file in CSV format containing the reconstructed network.
 Must have columns called 'partner1' and 'partner2'.
  - `--bibc`: Flag for whether to compute Bipartite Betweenness Centrality (BiBC).
-This is highly rec-ommended and also required for future steps
+This is highly recommended and also required for future steps
  - `--bibc-groups`: Choice for what to compute BiBC on, either distinct groups (node_types) or on the two most modular regions of the network (found using the Louvain method)
  - `--bibc-calc-type`: Choice for whether to normalize based on the number of nodes in each group (rbc) or not (bibc)
  - `--node-map`: CSV file containing the name of nodes in the first column and the type of the node (gene, phenotype, microbe, etc.) in the second column